Not satisfied with the default GNOME functionality? Here are 5 of the best GNOME Shell extensions to make your Linux desktop shine.

 4. Sound Input & Output Device Chooser

-On Linux, users have to manually switch the audio output, which is sometimes tedious.
-Until then the audio just keeps playing from the same device.
-For new Linux users who have never had to manually do this on their earlier OS, this can really create confusion.
+Users have to manually switch the audio output on Linux, which is sometimes tedious.
+Until then, the audio keeps playing from the same device.
+This can create confusion for new Linux users who have never had to do this on their earlier OS manually.

-Sound Input & Output Device Chooser is a simple selector to enabled selection of sound source.
-Now when you connect an audio device to your PC you should be able to select it directly from the GNOME system menu.
+Sound Input & Output Device Chooser is a simple selector to enable the selection of sound sources.
+Now when you connect an audio device to your PC, you should be able to select it directly from the GNOME system menu.

 5. Hide Top Bar